Daankrol/DL-VAE/README.md

-# DL-VAE
+# Deep Learning project: Variational Autoencoder
-Deep Learning project: Variational Autoencoder
+An implementation of a Variational Autoencoder based on the MNIST (digits) dataset.